rust-project-primer/book/src/build-system/nix.md

 ### Derivations

 At the very core of Nix is a *derivation*.
 This is how Nix tracks how to compile things.
-You can think of a derivation like a shell script that has some other derivations as inputs.
+It can take other derivations as input (via `nativeBuildInputs`, `buildInputs`), some files (via `src`), and it has some shell scripts that define how it is built, and how it is installed.

 Here's an example derivation (this is just a snippet, and not a full, working Nix config):

 ```nix
 pkgs.stdenv.mkDerivation {